cvetomir-todorov/CecoChat/docs/dev-run-locally.md

 # Run 3rd party components

 Before running the containers some preparation steps need to be done manually.
 The scripts for them are in the respective technology folder.
 Docker volumes need to be created.
 After running the containers some need to be prepared using `docker exec -it` just one time (unless the volumes are deleted).
-The `docker-compose` files for the containers are in the [run folder](../run/).
+The `docker-compose` files for the containers are in the [deploy to docker folder](../deploy/docker/).

 Container groups